-- (1) Looked after children and children who were previously looked after but then became subject to adoption, a child arrangements order, or special guardianship order.1 This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted;2 - (2) children from the associated primary schools; - (3) children who have a brother or sister at the school at the time of likely admission.
-The brother or sister must be on the school roll in Years 7 - 11.
-This includes full, half or stepbrothers and sisters, adopted and foster brothers and sisters or a child of the parent/carer's partner, and in every case, who is living at the same address and is part of the same family unit; - (4) other children.
+- Looked after children and children who were previously looked after but then became subject to adoption, a child arrangements order, or special guardianship order.1 This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted;2 - children who have a brother or sister at the school at the time of likely admission.
+This includes full, half or stepbrothers and sisters, adopted and foster brothers and sisters who are living at the same address and are part of the same family unit; - 3. other children.